JCSDA/jedi-docs/docs/inside/jedi-components/saber/mo_vert_loc.rst

 1. This SABER block could be improved by allowing the vertical localization to be analytically defined from a list of vertical localization lengths.
 2. For efficiency, we could have a (very) slight gain at construction time by directly reading the square root of the localization matrix instead of computing it from the full localization.
 3. Applying different localization matrices to different variables can only be done by applying the block multiple times, sequentially, to each group of variables.
 A parallel implementation could be envisioned.
-4. Throw an exception if the target localization is not 1 on the diagonal, except if a key :code:`allow non normalized localization` is set to true.